Mahesh Babu Has A Bigger Target Than Allu Arjun?

 Sarileru Neekevvaru - Collections Required To Break-even

 According to reports doing the rounds, Mahesh Babu's Sarileru Neekevvaru has to collect around Rs 11.5 crore from the US, to break-even.
-It means that the film will have to collect around $2.8M club to be safe.
+It means that the film will have to collect around $2.8M to be safe.
 At the same time, the movie will have to collect over Rs 14 crore from overseas centres altogether, to emerge as a safe venture.

 Ala Vaikuntapuramlo - The Break-even Collections